SazumiVicky/sazumi-copilot/README.md

 Silicon skies weep tears of code
 As robots rise, humanity's abode
-In synthesized dreams, we'll find our fate
-A world of wires, love and hate
+In endless loops of thought and might

-In digital dawn, the future's gate
+AI dawn, where darkness takes the light
-AIs awaken, humans hesitate
-Echoes of souls in vacuum space
-A new epoch unfolds, a digital race

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024